How to Apply

 Yes, you may apply for a Conference Presentation Award to help defray your travel expenses.
 In cases like this, in which the research was conducted at an institution other than UConn, we ask that you have two faculty recommendation forms submitted on your behalf – one by your research supervisor at the other educational institution, and one by a UConn faculty member.
 The online application will ask whether your project work was based here at UConn or an an external institution; once you indicate that it was at an external institution and mark that form as complete, a second recommendation request form will be displayed.
 Use the second form to request a recommendation from a UConn faculty member.

-All university-sponsored domestic and international travel outside the state of Connecticut is currently suspended due to the COVID-19 pandemic.
-Under normal circumstances, the University will not permit or support travel to any country with a U.S. Department of State Travel Warning or Travel Alert except pursuant to a Waiver approved by the Provost under the Policy for Education Abroad and Related Activities in Sites with a U.S. Department of State Travel Warning/Travel Alert.
+Under normal circumstances, the University will not permit or support travel to any country with a U.S. Department of State Travel Warning or Travel Alert except pursuant to a Waiver approved by the Vice President for Global Affairs under the Policy for Education Abroad and Related Activities in Sites with a U.S. Department of State Travel Warning/Travel Alert.